Kotlin/dokka/README.md

 Example of usage can be found on [kotlinlang.org](https://kotlinlang.org/api/latest/jvm/stdlib/)

 Each source root has a list of platforms for which members are suitable.
-Also, the list of 'implied' platforms is passed to Dokka.
-If a member is not available for all platforms in the implied platforms set, its documentation will show the list of platforms for which it's available.

 ## Dokka Internals